Markov Decision Processes#

 To execute a stochastic policy, we could just take the action with the maximum \(\pi(s,a)\).
 However, in some domains, it is better to select an action based on the probability distribution; that is, choose the action probabilistically such that actions with higher probability are chosen proportionally to their relative probabilities.

-We will focus mostly on deterministic policies, but stochastic policies have their place when we discuss policy gradient methods.
+In the early chapters, we will focus mostly on deterministic policies, but stochastic policies have their place when we discuss policy gradient methods.

 Representing policies#